cap-js/docs/node.js/cds-i18n.md

 ### `.defaults` {.property}

-Provides access to the default translations used as a first-level fallback if a locale-specific translation is not found.
+The default translations used as a first-level fallback if a locale-specific translation is not found.
 Can be provided as constructor option, else loads the translations for the default language as configured in [config option](#config) <Config> `cds.i18n.default_language` </Config>. {.indent}